-Proportions of elements of remuneration related to performance Proportions of elements of remuneration not related to performance Position held as at 30 June 2020 and any change during the year Contract details (duration & termination) Non- salary cash-based incentives % Shares/ Units % Options/ Rights % Fixed Salary/ Fees % Total % Key Management Personnel S S Goh Chairman & Group CEO No fixed term; may be terminated on 6 months' notice by either party - - - 100 100 B Goh Group Marketing Director - Executive No fixed term; may be terminated on 2 months' notice by either party - - - 100 100 G Norman 1) Director - Non-Executive No fixed term, but subject to member confirmation every 3 years after AGM when first appointed. - - - 100 100 B Hunt Director - Non-Executive No fixed term, but subject to member confirmation every 3 years after AGM when first appointed. - - - 100 100 R Ling Director - Non-Executive No fixed term, but subject to member confirmation every 3 years after AGM when first appointed. - - - 100 100 J Raper 2) Director - Non-Executive No fixed term, but subject to member confirmation every 3 years after AGM when first appointed. - - - 100 100 STLim 3) Chief Financial Officer No fixed term, may be terminated on 2 months' notice by either party - - - 100 100 B H Leo Company Secretary No fixed term, may be terminated on 2 months' notice by either party - - - 100 100 G Doumit Chief Financial Officer/ Company Secretary No fixed term, may be terminated on 2 months' notice by either party - - - 100 100
+Proportions of elements of remuneration related to performance Proportions of elements of remuneration not related to performance Position held as at 30 June 2021 and any change during the year Contract details (duration & termination) Non-salary cash-based incentives % Shares/ Units % Options/ Rights % Fixed Salary/ Fees % Total % Key Management Personnel S S Goh Chairman & Group CEO No fixed term; may be terminated on 6 months' notice by either party - - - 100 100 B Goh Group Marketing Director - Executive No fixed term; may be terminated on 2 months' notice by either party - - - 100 100 B Hunt Director - Non-Executive No fixed term, but subject to member confirmation every 3 years after AGM when first appointed. - - - 100 100 R Ling Director - Non-Executive No fixed term, but subject to member confirmation every 3 years after AGM when first appointed. - - - 100 100 J Raper Director - Non-Executive No fixed term, but subject to member confirmation every 3 years after AGM when first appointed. - - - 100 100 G Doumit Chief Financial Officer / Company Secretary No fixed term, may be terminated on 2 months' notice by either party - - - 100 100